-Yes, in fact, many brands market their polishers as sander/polisher combos.
+Yes, many brands market their polishers as sander/polisher combos.

 Q. When should a polishing compound be used?

-When using a polishing compound, it should be used after using a rubbing compound or a wax cleaner.
+A polishing compound should be used after applying a rubbing compound or a wax cleaner.

 Q. Why choose a random orbital polisher over a high-speed polisher?